adjust/web_sdk/README.md

 ## <a id="getters-attribution">User attribution</a>

-You can access your user's current attribution information using the following method:
+You can access your user's current attribution information by using the following method:

 <a id="get-attribution">**getAttribution**</a>